 Meatballs can be served with everything!
 Well, not everything, but they can definitely be served in a lot of different ways.
 These are some of my favorites:

 - A Meatball Sub: Meatball sandwiches are the best!
 Toasted bread, gooey mozzarella cheese, juicy meatballs… you get the picture.
 Or better yet, how about a Meatball Sub Casserole!

 - Pizza: Who doesn’t love a good meat-lover’s pizza?
 Meatballs make a great pizza topping.

 - A Plate of Pasta: Duh, right?
-But spaghetti and meatballs is a classic for a reason.
+But spaghetti and meatballs in Marinara Sauce is a classic for a reason.

 If meatballs are your main course, serve them with this Greek Salad and homemade Greek Salad Dressing!
 Sure we are mixing Italian and Greek dishes, but it’s still delicious!
 Or go more traditional Italian with this Copycat Maggiano’s Chopped Salad!

 These meatballs can be stored in an airtight container on their own, or you can store them in some sauce, too.
 It is best to eat them within 2-3 days.